yanxifang/Gov-1347/_posts/2020-11-23-Model-Reflection.md

 - As shown in green, **my assumptions about "safe states" were correct**: all of the 25 states (plus DC) that my model designated as "safe states" remained as such, meaning that they now have consistently voted for the same party for a total of 8 elections, from 1992 to 2020.
 While others have noted (in class) that 45 states remained safe between the 2016 and 2020 election, I believe that going back further in time is more rigorous approach.
 - **There are no evident patterns in my errors.** For instance, while I under-predicted the winning party's voteshare in *both* solidly-blue states (e.g. New Mexico, Colorado) and solidly-red states (e.g. Arkansas, Tennessee), similarly "safe" states like Virginia, West Virginia, and Kentucky had much smaller margins of under- or over-prediction.

 ## Hypotheses
-**My hypotheses for the model's errors can be sorted into two distinct categories**: hypotheses about the model components that I used, and hypotheses about potential components that I omitted from the model.
+**There are two distinct categories for hypothesizing about my model's errors: one focused on the model components that I used, and one focused on potential components that I omitted from the model.** Both are important for explaining why my model was ultimately inaccurate overall (i.e. predicting a Trump victory by a slim EV margin), and for explaining why my model had such large errors in what should be easy-to-predict states like Arkansas, Tennessee, Colorado, and New Mexico.

 I will first address the two model components that were used in the model: the economic data (changes in the state-level gross income, as tabulated by the U.S. BEA), and the polling averages (data from FiveThirtyEight).
 As mentioned in developing the model, these two sources of data had a R-squared value of more than `0.85`, which reflects a high explanatory value for understanding the fluctuations in state-level outcomes for elections between 1972 and 2016, inclusive.
 However, there are a few potential issues with these two independent variables, some of which I explained when introducing the model.
 They are:

-- **Unavailability of more recent economic data for 2020.**
+- **Unavailability of more recent economic data for 2020.** When I made the model, the BEA had just released its preliminary estimate for the 2020:Q3
 - **Continuing unreliability of polls in measuring the level of support for Trump, specifically.**
 - **